DensoITLab/DeT/README.md

 For NVIDIA GB10 / DGX Spark aarch64, use the Apptainer definition below.
 Build it on the GB10 machine so Apptainer pulls the arm64 variant of the multi-arch NVIDIA NGC PyTorch image.
 The definition does not overwrite the CUDA-enabled PyTorch stack with old x86/CUDA 11.8 wheels.
 PoseLib is built from source because the PyPI release does not provide a Linux aarch64 wheel for the NGC Python runtime.
+The container also prepends `/opt/hpcx/ucx/lib` to `LD_LIBRARY_PATH`; this avoids the NGC HPC-X `libucc.so` / UCX symbol mismatch that can otherwise appear while building CUDA extensions.

 ```bash
 apptainer build det-gb10.sif containers/det_gb10_aarch64.def